About

 Hi, I’m Megan!
-I’m a wife, mother, and serial learner.
+I’m a military wife, mother of two, and serial learner.
 In 2016, Hungry for Authenticity started as an outlet to write openly about my eating disorder journey.
-I struggled with anorexia, binge-eating, bulimia, and exercise addiction for about a decade.
+I struggled with bulimia for about a decade.
 It has been a long road, but I now have a much healthier relationship with food, exercise, and my body.
 I wrote the occasional blog post, but I mainly set out to write a book helping women recover from eating disorders.
 The first draft of my book felt like something was off, but I didn’t exactly know why.

 In 2020, I self-published the eating disorder book.
 Then COVID hit, and I used my free time to write a resource about infertility.
 My husband and I had to navigate our way through the infertility process.
 It was tricky, so I wanted to create a resource to help other couples.
 We ended up growing our family through embryo adoption.
 I discuss IUI, IVF, and embryo adoption from a biblical worldview in the book.
 I self-published this book later that year.